 For older children, the reduction of the tumor mass using neoadjuvant chemotherapy using agents such as vincristine and actinomycin D is the 1st step, with the goal of reaching stage I before surgery.
 For tumor patients with stage III or higher, radiation therapy becomes necessary.
 Radiation is delivered to the tumor bed after surgery and chemotherapy to eliminate residual disease.
 In the case of unilateral nephroblastoma, tumor nephrectomy is the next step.

 Prognosis is very good.
 The 5-year survival rate is 80%; for stage I patients, it is even higher at 90%.

 - Grade of the tumor as anaplasia confers an unfavorable prognosis

-- Older age is associated with poor prognosis
+- Older age is associated with poorer prognosis

-- Lymph node involvement is associated with poor prognosis
+- Lymph node involvement is associated with poorer prognosis

 Follow-Up Surveillance and Aftercare of Wilms’ Tumor

-During on-going treatment, it is important to be aware of the possible presence of sinusoidal obstruction syndrome (formerly called veno-occlusive disease) affecting the small hepatic veins.
-It is a common side-effect of the cytostatic drug actinomycin D, which represents the key substance in chemotherapy of nephroblastoma.
+During treatment, it is important to be aware of the possible presence of sinusoidal obstruction syndrome (formerly called veno-occlusive disease) affecting the small hepatic veins.
+It is a common side effect of the cytostatic drug actinomycin D, which represents the key substance in chemotherapy for nephroblastoma.
 For follow-up surveillance, abdominal sonography is a suitable method as it avoids further exposure to radiation.

 Regular Aftercare of Nephroblastoma

-To rule out any lung metastases, it is imperative to periodically order x-ray images of the lung.
-In the long term, special attention has to be paid to any growth disturbances in the skeleton and soft tissues, which could be a possible consequence of radiation.
+To rule out any lung metastases, it is imperative to periodically perform X-ray of the lung.
+In the long term, special attention has to be paid to any growth disturbances in the skeleton and soft tissues, which could be a consequence of radiation.